mnbro/mysql-backup-s3/README.md

 - `S3_S3V4` set to `yes` to enable AWS Signature Version 4, required for [minio](https://minio.io) servers (default: no)
 - `MULTI_FILES` Allow to have one file per database if set `yes` default: no)
 - `SCHEDULE` backup schedule time in [cron format](https://crontab.guru) like `7 2,14 * * *`
+- `BACKUP_KEEP_DAYS` if set, backups older than this many days will be deleted from S3